What are three common enneagram coach mistakes?

 - Forgetting about counterphobic six,

-- Relying too heavily on online tests.
+- Relying too heavily on typical online enneagram tests.

 Mistake Number One.

 The Enneagram is not based on behavior.
 It is based on a hidden reason for the behavior.